 Now, I know what you’re thinking.
-You would say that, you’re a real estate agent.
-True, but as such it’s my responsibility, and that of every other real estate agent, to look out for home sellers, even the once we haven’t met yet.
-That’s why I’ve put together this honest list of just five of the biggest reasons why trying to sell your home ‘FSBO’ – for sale by owner – is such a losing proposition.
+You would say that you’re real estate agents.
+True, but as such it’s our responsibility, and that of every other real estate agent, to look out for home sellers, even the ones we haven’t met yet.
+That’s why we have put together this honest list of just five of the biggest reasons why trying to sell your home ‘FSBO’ – for sale by owner – is such a losing proposition.

 Because of this, according to the Canadian Real Estate Association, FSBOs lost about 16 percent of the sales price with a median selling price of $310,000 while agent-assisted homes sales averaged $249,000.
 And if they happened to sell the home to someone they knew, which many FSBOs do, as the owner’s marketing options are limited, the median price dropped to $251,900, because, well, you know, Fred and Sue are pals, and they expected ‘a deal’.

 There is a lot of legal paperwork that comes along with a sale.
 You can hire a lawyer to help you through it, but that can be problematic for a number of reasons.
 The first is cost.
 Have you checked hourly rates for lawyers recently?
 They don’t come cheap and a lot of the work you’ll need them to do is stuff a real estate agent would have done for you.
 The second is something that many people don’t know; liability issues.